For gout treatment to work, it has to be targeted right.

 Stop Gout: Your Personal Gout Treatment Plan

-New for 2013 is my personal gout treatment planning service – Stop Gout.
+I am working on my personal gout treatment planning service – Stop Gout.
 I will help you create your own personal treatment plan.
-My target launch date is March 2013, so be certain to subscribe to my gout update service so you do not miss the launch.
+Be sure to subscribe to my gout update service so you do not miss the launch.
 You can follow my progress pre-launch in my Stop Gout pages.

 In most cases, gout medications have a specific role, and I have classified them accordingly.
 You can select a treatment to lower uric acid, and perhaps add pain relief treatment to help you during the early stages of urate lowering therapy when there are still gout flare risks.